Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.15
+- Restricted the number of contracts that are offered and/or active.
+- Fixed a situation where experiments weren't registering as completed.
+- Contracts won't be offered until you've orbited the target world and have unlocked the proper tech tree.

 1.14
 - New WBIEnhancedExperiment PartModule.
 It brings the enhanced experiment requirements of WBIModuleScienceExperiments to science parts that don't need to be loaded into an experiment lab.
 - Science system now generates research contracts.